testingisdocumenting/webtau/webtau-docs/znai/cli/foreground-command.md

 To specify `PATH` to use for CLI commands lookup use

-:include-file: scenarios/cli/webtau-with-path.cfg.groovy {title: "webtau.config.groovy"}
+:include-file: scenarios/cli/webtau-with-path.cfg.groovy {title: "webtau.cfg.groovy"}

 # Timeout

 `cli.run` command fails if it doesn't complete in 30 seconds.

 To override default timeout use `cliTimeout` config value:
-:include-file: scenarios/cli/webtau-cli-timeout.cfg.groovy {title: "webtau.config.groovy"}
+:include-file: scenarios/cli/webtau-cli-timeout.cfg.groovy {title: "webtau.cfg.groovy"}

 To override timeout for a specific `cli.run` use